BetterAndroid/FlexiUI/README.md

 The reason why this UI was born is that currently in `Jetpack Compose` or `Flutter`, except for the officially recommended Material Design, there is no UI framework that I am completely satisfied with that can be used out of the box.

-This UI will not depend on any Material components, using `Jetpack Compose` and `Flutter` as the basis, and is completely implemented by itself.
+This UI will not actually depend on any Material components, it uses `Jetpack Compose` and `Flutter` as the basis, uses and integrates some basic Material style elements (such as the familiar progress indicator and click ripple effect, etc), and is completely reconstruct a new UI.

 The advantage of being a multi-platform framework allows this UI to be presented on more platforms and can be quickly introduced and used by developers who are familiar with development languages.